ChloeSAPage/AI-Cooking-Assistant/README.md

 ## Our Stack

 - React:
-we decided to use React as it is a great choice for this type of web app because: of its because component-based architecture, ease of use.
+we decided to use React as it is a great choice for this type of web app due to it's component-based architecture and ease of use.
 - Redux:
 To fetch API  and display products and get the response of AI